demonmax/Text/README.md

 Never too late
 ====
-the master is the one who try again and again.
 mastery is not about prefection.
->it's a jounery .a process. a long way
+It's a journey,a process.
-lenge
-kk
-de

-dcdls
-more  important
+keep on ,output and receive feedback.
+then you'll grown up rapidly.

 my douban url is [max][id]
 [id]:http://www.douban.com/people/62267588/